-Teresa makes her home with her father and her mother.
-Caring for children, washing clothes and running errands are her household duties.
+Teresa lives with her father and her mother.
+She is responsible for caring for children, washing clothes and running errands.
 Her father is sometimes employed as a seller in the market and her mother maintains the home.
 There are 5 children in the family.

 Teresa lives on the plains of Neighborhood Masters of Chimborazo, home to approximately 201,000 residents.
 Typical houses are constructed of dirt floors, brick walls and cement floors.
 The most commonly spoken language is Quichua.

 The regional diet consists of maize, chicken, fish, bread, rice, beef and potatoes.
 Common health problems in this area include malnutrition, respiratory infections, parasites, intestinal illnesses and skin diseases.
 Most adults work as street market vendors and earn the equivalent of $200 per month.
 This community needs potable water, telephone service, employment opportunities and schools.

 Your sponsorship allows the staff of Dulce Refugio Student Center to provide Teresa with Bible teaching, choir, medical checkups, medicine, birthday celebrations, homework help, academic reinforcement and vocational workshops.
 The center staff will also provide nutrition education, handicraft training and parenting school for the parents or guardians of Teresa.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.